daniaokuye/winnerineast.github.io/README.md

 ## <a name="DeepLearningGeneralAlgorithmCodes">Deep Learning Gernal Algorithm Codes</a>
 - [CapsNet with keras](https://github.com/winnerineast/CapsNet-Keras)：A Keras implementation of CapsNet in the paper: Sara Sabour, Nicholas Frosst, Geoffrey E Hinton.
 Dynamic Routing Between Capsules.
 NIPS 2017.
+- [deep learning models](https://github.com/winnerineast/deeplearning-models):A collection of various deep learning architectures, models, and tips for TensorFlow and PyTorch in Jupyter Notebooks.
 - [Google Research](https://github.com/winnerineast/google-research):This repository contains code released by Google AI Research.
 - [keras applications](https://github.com/winnerineast/keras-applications):Keras Applications is the applications module of the Keras deep learning library.
 It provides model definitions and pre-trained weights for a number of popular archictures, such as VGG16, ResNet50, Xception, MobileNet, and more.
 - [morph net](https://github.com/winnerineast/morph-net):MorphNet is a method for learning deep network structure during training.
 The key principle is continuous relaxation of the network-structure learning problem.
 Specifically, activation sparsity is induced by adding regularizers that target the consumption of specific resources such as FLOPs or model size.
 When the regularizer loss is added to the training loss and their sum is minimized via stochastic gradient descent or a similar optimizer, the learning problem becomes a constrained optimization of the structure of the network, under the constraint represented by the regularizer.
 The method was first introduced in our CVPR 2018, paper "MorphNet: Fast & Simple Resource-Constrained Learning of Deep Network Structure".
 A overview of the approach as well as new device-specific latency regularizers were prestend in GTC 2019.